joelittlejohn/embedmongo-maven-plugin/README.md

 Notes
 -----

+* By default, the `start` goal is bound to `pre-integration-test`, the `stop` goal is bound to `post-integration-test`.
+You can of course bind to different phases if required.
 * If you omit/forget the `stop` goal, any Mongo process spawned by the `start` goal will be stopped when the JVM terminates.
 * If you want to run many Maven builds in parallel using Jenkins, try the [Port Allocator Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Port+Allocator+Plugin) to avoid port conflicts.
 * If you need to use a proxy to download MongoDB then you can either use `-Dhttp.proxyHost` and `-Dhttp.proxyPort` as additional Maven arguments (this will affect the entire build) or instruct the plugin to use a proxy when downloading Mongo by adding the `proxyHost` and `proxyPort` configuration properties.